erikandersson96/portfolio-project-five/TESTING.md

 * urls.py
 * webhook_handler.py

-The following errors were corrected in the following files:
+**The following errors were corrected in the following files:**

 * test_views.py - I got one error here for no blank line at the end of the file, so I just added that.

 * views.py - I got one error for whitespace at line 11, so I just got rid of that.

-* webhooks.py - I got one error at line 45 for line too long, I tried to solve this with a backslash and start at a new line but I did not get it to work.
-So I tested by adding a parentheses around it and then break the line at the beginning of the parentheses and that solved it.
+* webhooks.py - I got one error at line 45 for the line was too long, I tried to solve this with a backslash and start at a new line but I did not get it to work.
+So I tested by adding parentheses around it and then breaking the line at the beginning of the parentheses and that solved it.

 ### home app

-No errors were found in the following files:
+**No errors were found in the following files:**

 * test_views.py
 * urls.py